 For security, locked doors can prevent an outsider from unexpectedly opening a door when you come to a stop.

-See page 58 for how to lock the doors.
+See page 60 for how to lock the doors.

-2. Adjust the Front Seats
+2.Adjust the Front Seats

 Any driver who sits too close to the steering wheel is at risk of being seriously injured or killed by striking the steering wheel, or from being struck by an inflating airbag during a crash.

-To reduce the chance of injury, wear your seat belt properly, sit upright with your back against the seat, and move the seat as far back as possible from the steering wheel while still maintaining full control of the car.
-Also make sure your passenger moves the seat as far to the rear as possible.
+To reduce the chance of injury, wear your seat belt properly, sit upright with your back against the seat, and move the seat away from the steering wheel to the farthest distance that allows you to maintain full control of the car.